Heritage & Bloodlines

 A lifelong mission to preserve the temperament, structure, and working ability that define the finest British Labrador Retrievers.

+The Founder.
 A mission rooted in the original dogs

 Robert Milner's love for British Labrador Retrievers was more than just a breeder's interest, it was a lifelong mission.
 In the early 1980s, he traveled to England in search of examples of original Labradors, intent on preserving the temperament, structure, and working ability that characterized classic British lines.